HTTP-RPC/Kilo/README.md

 Remote methods are executed by calling the `invoke()` method:

+    public <V> Future<V> invoke(String methodName,
+        Map<String, ?> arguments,
+        Map<String, List<URL>> attachments,
-    public <V> Future<V> invoke(String methodName, Map<String, Object> arguments, ResultHandler<V> resultHandler) { ... }
+        ResultHandler<V> resultHandler) { ... }

 This method takes the following arguments:

 * `methodName` - the name of the remote method to invoke
-* `arguments` - an instance of `java.util.Map` containing the arguments to the remote method as key/value pairs
+* `arguments` - a map containing the method arguments as key/value pairs
+* `attachments` - a map containing any attachments to the method
 * `resultHandler` - an instance of `org.httprpc.ResultHandler` that will be invoked upon completion of the remote method

-A convenience method for invoking remote methods that don't take any arguments is also provided.
+The following convenience methods are also provided:

+    public <V> Future<V> invoke(String methodName,
+        ResultHandler<V> resultHandler) { ... }

+    public <V> Future<V> invoke(String methodName,
+        Map<String, ?> arguments,
+        ResultHandler<V> resultHandler) { ... }

 Method arguments can be any numeric type, a boolean, or a string.
 Indexed collection arguments are specified as lists of any supported simple type (e.g. `List<Double>`), and keyed collections are specified as maps (e.g. `Map<String, Integer>`).
 Map arguments must use `String` values for keys.

+Attachments are specified a map of URL lists.
+The URLs refer to local resources whose contents will be transmitted along with the method arguments.
+If provided, they are sent to the server as multipart form data, like an HTML form.
+See [RFC 2388](https://www.ietf.org/rfc/rfc2388.txt) for more information.

 The result handler is called upon completion of the remote method. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows: